aspecto-io/benchmarks/README.md

 We have a Github Action CI running automatically on each new release of [@aspecto/opentelemetry](https://www.npmjs.com/package/@aspecto/opentelemetry).
 On every new release the CI creates an AWS EC2 instance running the same service twice - once without instrumentation (baseline) and one using aspecto.
 On each service we run benchmark tests.
+> Instrumentation benchmarks are using 10% sampling ratio (recommended).

 The benchmark report is written in the CI output, and uploaded to the CI artifacts as well.